Back-to-back homers lift Mariners over streaking Twins in series finale

 When you allow 18 runs, 19 hits and six home runs — all in your third consecutive loss — does that negativity chase you from one game to the next?

 “You ain’t putting that one away,” the Mariners’ manager said with a pained laugh, referring to Saturday’s 18-4 shellacking by the Minnesota Twins.
-“Yeah, when you play a long game like that, quick turnaround today, there’s a lot of things going through your mind — what you need to differently, how can you talk to this player or that player, lineup construction, who’s available in our bullpen.
+“Yeah, when you play a long game like that, quick turnaround today, there’s a lot of things going through your mind — what you need to do differently, how can you talk to this player or that player, lineup construction, who’s available in our bullpen.
 It’s kind of nonstop right now.

 “You’re just trying to get our guys back in a good position to win a ballgame today and go from there.
 I wish I could walk away from it.
 Nights like last night are not easy.”

-The bottom of the fifth inning on Sunday likely made things a little easier.
-Trailing the aforementioned Twins 3-1, shortstop J.P.
+Days like Sunday are a whole lot easier.
+Trailing the aforementioned Twins 3-1 in the bottom of the fifth inning, shortstop J.P.
 Crawford led off with a double to the wall in left field.
 After Mallex Smith struck out and Dee Gordon lined out, Mitch Haniger jumped on a first-pitch 94 mph fastball from Kyle Gibson, sending a rocket over the fence in left-center to tie the game.
 Gibson knew it, too; the moment Haniger made contact, the veteran pitcher yelled as if the ball was about to carom off his cranium.

 Or maybe Gibson just knew what was about to happen next.
 On a 2-1 count, hefty lefty Daniel Vogelbach cracked a running fastball over the wall in right-center for a homer of his own.
-The Mariners (22-26) went on to secure a 7-4 win.
+The Mariners (22-26) went on to secure a 7-4 win in the series finale.

+“I was looking for something out over the plate and put a good swing on it and luckily it got a barrel and went out,” said Vogelbach, who finished 2 for 3 with two runs scored, an RBI, a homer and a walk.
+“I just try to do the same thing every time I’m up there — get a good pitch to hit, and whatever happens after that is out of my control.”

-But let’s be clear: the entire fifth inning was not welcome relief for Servais’ weary soul.
+But let’s be clear: The entire fifth inning was not welcome relief for Servais’ weary soul.
 The Twins scored all three of their runs in the top of the frame, capitalizing on the 2019 Mariners’ trademark combination of inconsistent pitching and pitiful defense.

 Starter Yusei Kikuchi — who had escaped the first four innings unscathed — walked Luis Arraez and Byron Buxton to lead off the fifth.
-He then frantically fielded a Jorge Polanco bunt and whipped a throw wide of first baseman Edwin Encarnacion and down the first base line.
+He frantically fielded a Jorge Polanco bunt and whipped a throw wide of first baseman Edwin Encarnacion and down the first-base line.
 Arraez scored, and so did Buxton on a fielder’s choice a play later.

 To make matters worse, Crawford booted an Eddie Rosario grounder with two outs, plating Polanco from third.
 The Twins scored three runs on two walks, two errors and one hit — which was, of course, a bunt.